-The 2023 call for programs supports many of NBOA's learning channels.
+The 2024 call for programs supports many of NBOA's learning channels.
 There is no shortage of opportunities to share your insights and successes that will elevate the industry throughout the coming year.
 We seek to offer robust programming through our

-Webinars: one-hour virtual programs that provide timely information and are hosted throughout the year
+- Webinars: one-hour virtual programs that provide timely information and are hosted throughout the year.

-50-60 minute concurrent sessions that include a brief Q&A.
+- 50-60 minute concurrent sessions that include a brief Q&A.

-15-minute goldmine sessions that are well-suited to sharing a single idea or tool.
+- 15-minute goldmine sessions that are well-suited to sharing a single idea or tool.

-To submit a proposal for consideration, the following information must be completed by the submission deadline using the Call for Programs platform:
+To submit a proposal for consideration, the following information must be completed by the submission deadline using the call for programs platform:

 Each session proposal may have up to a maximum of three presenters.
 Please make sure you have explicit consent that each co-presenter will adhere to the presenter

-(outlined below) when adding them to your submission.
+requirements (outlined below) when adding them to your submission.
 Preference will be given to submissions that include presenters who work in independent schools.
 Submissions from NBOA members are preferred, though membership does not guarantee

 In the notes section of the submission, you may make session reviewers aware of any circumstances surrounding your proposal that make it better suited for certain delivery channels.
 Flexible submissions

 have the best chance of being selected for one of NBOA’s delivery channels (webinars, Annual Meeting sessions, Net Assets articles, etc.)

-NBOA’s commitment to DE&I NBOA is committed to intentionality and action regarding diversity, equity and inclusion (DE&I) in programming.
+NBOA is committed to intentionality and action regarding diversity, equity and inclusion (DE&I) in programming.
 As a part of this commitment, all program submissions will be considered,

-but priority will be given to those which feature or seek to represent and address a diversity of perspectives and voices.
-NBOA expects that submissions received under the Call for Programs and subsequent presentations should focus on language
+but priority will be given to those which feature or seek to represent and address a diversity of perspectives and voices*.
+NBOA expects that submissions received under the call for programs and subsequent presentations should focus on language

 Each organization may submit a maximum of three session proposals.
 NBOA reserves the right to exclude presentations that are incomplete (including any speaker information) or directly promote a business or product.
 We also reserve the